-Utility of the Future Today recognition is granted for a three-year period - this applies to both the Organizational Culture narrative (Application Part 2), as well as the one selected Activity Area (Application Part 3).
-After three years, utilities must reapply to renew their recognition by 1) demonstrating advancements in Organizational Culture, and 2) either demonstrating advancement in a previously recognized Activity Area or applying in a new (not previously recognized) Activity Area.
+Utility of the Future Today recognition is granted for three years - this applies to both the Organizational Culture narrative (Application Part 2) and the selected Activity Area (Application Part 3).
+After three years, utilities must reapply to renew their recognition by 1) demonstrating advancements in Organizational Culture and 2) either demonstrating advancement in a previously recognized Activity Area or applying in a new (not previously recognized) Activity Area.